EPA Courses

 The format of psychoeducational multifamily groups will be explained in detail.
 Participants will be involved actively with polls, and participants will train the problem solving live.
 We have very good experiences with this format.

-Director: Sandra Kooij
+Director: J.J.
+Sandra Kooij, Netherlands

-Co-Director: Toni Ramos-Quiroga
+Co-Director: Toni Ramos, Spain

 ADHD is not outgrown in the majority of children with the disorder.
 It is an often inherited childhood onset condition that continues during the lifespan and is associated with a lot of comorbidities in the mental and physical domain, as well as with many impairments.
 In this interactive course, the epidemiology, prevalence, neurobiological background, assessment and treatment of this complex disorder in both women and men will be discussed by experienced researchers and clinicians.

-Director: Frauke Schultze-Lutter
+Director: Frauke Schultze-Lutter, Germany

-Co-Director: Andrea Raballo
+Co-Director: Andrea Raballo, Switzerland

 Basic symptoms (BS) are subtle, self-experienced disturbances in mental processes and central components of the psychopathology of psychoses.
 A subset of cognitive BS (i.e. “Cognitive Disturbances”, COGDIS) was associated with higher transition rates to psychosis than the ultra-high risk (UHR) criteria over follow-ups of three years or longer.
 Recommendations for the early detection of psychosis therefore emphasize the clinical utility of COGDIS.
 Yet, reliably identifying BS requires specific psychopathological competence.